dominion-dev/dominion-dev.github.io/index.md

   data structures and algorithms to increase performances and fill the gap with ECS frameworks written in system languages.
 - **_reducing garbage collection activities_**: GC could affect overall performances as its activities run concurrently with user code and without direct control.
-To reduce GC activities significantly, Dominion implements a very efficient pooling system to reuse objects living in a heap and creates off-heap data structures whenever possible.
+To reduce GC activities significantly, Dominion creates off-heap data structures whenever possible.
 - **_mastering concurrency_**: an ECS library must be not only fast but able to scale running on a multicore CPU.
   Otherwise, it makes little sense today.
 Writing a highly concurrent library in Java requires non-blocking concurrency as much as possible and leveraging the best available lock implementation as the